blendle/homebrew-blendle/README.md

   ```
   brew bottle "Formula/$FORMULA" --root-url=https://homebrew-blendle.storage.googleapis.com
-  # you possibly need to use the option: --force-core-tap
+  # You possibly need to use the option: --force-core-tap
   ```

 * copy the returned code back into the formula Ruby file